-1 Goal Name Decent Housing Goal Projects that create or preserve affordable housing units for rent and homeownership.
-Activities may include property Description acquisition; rehab of affordable housing units including public housing, rental, or homeownership; direct financial - assistance to eligible homebuyers; administration of the rehabilitation program; and other eligible activities that create and preserve housing that is affordable to households at/below 80% AMI and special needs populations.
-2 Goal Name Economic Opportunities Goal Projects that create or preserve jobs and economic opportunities for LMI persons, promote workforce Description development/training and support business owners through technical assistance, grants, and loans.
+1 Goal Name Decent Housing Goal Description Projects that create or preserve affordable housing units for rent and homeownership.
+Activities may include property acquisition; rehab of affordable housing units including public housing, rental, or homeownership; direct financial assistance to eligible homebuyers; administration of the rehabilitation program; and other eligible activities that create and preserve housing that is affordable to households at/below 80 percent AMI and special needs populations.
+2 Goal Name Economic Opportunities Economic Opportunities Goal Description Projects that create or preserve jobs and economic opportunities for LMI persons, promote workforce development/training and support business owners through technical assistance, grants, and loans.
 It includes any other eligible activity that provides jobs or economic opportunities for LMI persons, particularly due to COVID-19.
-This may include continuing the micro-enterprise loan program, emergency assistance to small businesses affected by COVID-19, façade improvements.

-3 Goal Name Suitable Living Environment Goal Public facilities, infrastructure, and other public improvements Description Eligible activities may include acquisition or improvements to public facilities, infrastructure, and other public improvements, including: ADA improvements town-wide (Kalmus Beach, Town Hall, Old Selectman's Building, and pedestrian signals in the NRSA), accessibility of buildings and infrastructure in the NRSA, revamping the Town's Sewer Connection Loan Program (SCLP), upgrades to YMCA facilities, and other eligible activities.
-Provide Public Services The Town may allocate up to 15 percent of its yearly award to social service activities.
+3 Goal Name Suitable Living Environment Goal Public facilities, infrastructure, and other public improvements Description Eligible activities may include acquisition or improvements to public facilities, infrastructure, and other public improvements, including: ADA improvements town-wide, accessibility of buildings and infrastructure in the NRSA, and other eligible activities.
+Provide Public Services • The Town may allocate up to 15 percent of its yearly award to social service activities.
 Continuation of the Youth Scholarship Program is expected and estimated at about \$15,000.
 Continuation of the Winter CSO Program is expected and estimated at about \$25,000.
 Pending availability, funds may be used for activities servicing LMI persons and special needs populations, provided it is a new or quantifiable increase over the current level of service.
-There is potential for programs that provide services to seniors, the youth, ESL populations, the homeless and those at-risk, people with mental illness, the disabled, people with substance abuse issues, DV victims, veterans, and any other eligible activities for low-moderate clientele.
-Planning and Administration Planning and Administration Planning and Administration activities related to the CDBG grant include the preparation of Consolidated Plans, Annual Action Plans, Consolidated Annual Performance Evaluation Reports (CAPER), Environmental Reviews, application processing, technical assistance, and all monitoring and regulatory compliance of eligible activities.
+There is potential for programs that provide services to seniors, the youth, ESL populations, the homeless and those at-risk, people with mental illness, the disabled, people with substance abuse issues, DV victims, veterans, and any other eligible activities for limited clientele.
+Planning and Administration Planning and Administration activities related to the CDBG grant include the preparation of Consolidated Plans, Annual Action Plans, Consolidated Annual Performance Evaluation Reports (CAPER), Environmental Reviews, application processing, technical assistance, and all monitoring and regulatory compliance of eligible activities.